terraform-aws-modules/terraform-aws-lambda/README.md

 - `commands` - List of commands to run.
 If specified, this argument overrides `pip_requirements`.
   - `:zip [source] [destination]` is a special command which creates content of current working directory (first argument) and places it inside of path (second argument).
 - `pip_requirements` - Controls whether to execute `pip install`.
 Set to `false` to disable this feature, `true` to run `pip install` with `requirements.txt` found in `path`.
 Or set to another filename which you want to use instead.
+- `pip_tmp_dir` - Set the base directory to make the temporary directory for pip installs.
+Can be useful for Docker in Docker builds.
 - `prefix_in_zip` - If specified, will be used as a prefix inside zip-archive.
 By default, everything installs into the root of zip-archive.

 ### Building in Docker